digiscot/digiscot-website/pages/milo training/milo-training-volreg.md

 #### Introduction <a name="intro"></a>

-This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 04 Volunteer Registrations0515.pdf" download target="_blank">Click here to download</a>
+This training module can also be downloaded in PDF form. <a href="/files/Milo 2015 Training Handbook 04 Volunteer Registrations 0515.pdf" download target="_blank">Click here to download</a>

 Volunteer registrations enable users to record the relevant data about a volunteer.
 When a volunteer registration is created, it is possible to create a placement on a relevant volunteer opportunity.